Skip to main content

 What to do

-2. What happens to the compass needle?
-What do you think this indicates?
-What happens to the compass needle when you disconnect the wire?
-Why do you think this happens?
+10. What do you think will happen to the paperclips if you disconnect the batteries, and why do you think this happens?

 Secondary